 For Clarity Avenue, I use the SumoMe image sharing options that appear when you drag your mouse over an image.

-For Heart Handmade UK I use Social Warfare and AddThis sharing buttons.
+On Heart Handmade UK I use Social Warfare and AddThis sharing buttons.

 If you have taken some amazing photographs but don’t have any content yet, make sure that you a list of those image names and their location on hand.